 Operating Your Vehicle after Your Surgery

 Do not drive for 24 hours after your surgery.
-You must make arrangements to have someone drive you home from Pembroke Regional Hospital.
+You must make arrangements to have someone drive you home.
 Your surgery may be cancelled if you have not arranged transportation.

 Follow up Phone Call